-You might be surprised to learn: there’s no one good or right bounce rate for a blog.
+Sooo there’s no one good or “right” bounce rate for a blog.

 When it comes to bounce rates (and in fact, most things), context is key.
-There’s no one right bounce rate because it genuinely depends on your unique business and blog.
-So let’s dive in a bit deeper to understand what a bounce rate even is.
+There’s no one “right” bounce rate because it genuinely depends on your unique business and blog, among other factors.

 It’s NOT a measure of what someone thinks about your website or blog.

-A high bounce rate DOESN’T automatically mean you’re doing things wrong.
+A high bounce rate (aka “bad”) DOESN’T automatically mean you’re doing things wrong.

-And it’s NOT the end-all be-all of websites.
+And it’s NOT the end-all be-all of your blog.

-So what exactly is a bounce rate and why is there so much hype around it?
+So why is there so much hype around it?

 Because bounce rates and exit rates are so similar, it’s really easy to confuse what they actually mean when it comes to your website and blog.

-By Google™’s own definition, an exit rate is the percentage of visitors who close a specific page out of all the visits that page gets.
+By Google’s own definition, an exit rate is the percentage of visitors who close a specific page out of all the visits that page gets.

 If your blog’s main goal is to market your business (aka content marketing), then you want visitors to stay engaged, explore more of your blog posts, and ideally take an action like signing up for your newsletter.
-This means having a low overall bounce rate across your blog.
+This means having a low overall bounce rate across your blog is ideal.

-To see which pages or blog posts have the highest bounce rates and exit rates, open up your Google Analytics and click on Behavior -> Site Content -> Content Drilldown.
+To see which pages or blog posts have the highest bounce rates, open up your Google Analytics 4 and click on (in order):

 This is a relatively easy way to intrigue readers to keep reading and stay on your website for longer.
 As they explore, they’ll keep learning about what they’re interested in and they’ll be way more likely to subscribe to your emails or check out your offers (especially if your content is great).
 And because they’re clicking around, your blog posts will naturally get lower bounce rates.
 It’s literally win – win!

-Now, while it can be helpful to keep an eye on your website’s overall bounce rate, the gold nuggets are really found in the bounce rates of each blog post over time.
+Now, while it can definitely be helpful to keep an eye on your blog’s overall bounce rate, the golden nuggets are really found in the bounce rates of each blog post over time.
 The key is to look at a blog post’s bounce rate trend – is it trending up or down?
 And does that trend fit your goal for that blog post?
 In other words, is the trend towards the direction you want?

-If you have 100+ blog posts, this process may get tedious so I’d recommend finding your top 10 blog posts in terms of revenue, engagement, or conversions, and tracking those over time.
+If you have 100+ blog posts, this process may get tedious so I’d recommend finding your top 20% of blog posts in terms of revenue, engagement, or conversions, and tracking those over time.

-That way, the trend lines will clearly show you how your blog posts are doing over time and you can tweak bits and pieces accordingly.
+That way, the trend lines will clearly show you how your blog posts are changing as a result of your efforts and you can tweak bits and pieces accordingly.
+Best of luck!